 If you’re a fan of the classic Cinderella film, these fairytale pumpkins will look familiar.
-It’s the variety that has been used by illustrators as inspiration for Cinderella’s magical carriage.
+It’s the variety that has been used by illustrators as inspiration for the princess’s carriage.
 And for good reason—this is a very magical variety!
 This heirloom, Rouge Vif d’Etampes, was developed in France before being introduced to the U.S. by the Burpee Seed Company in 1883.

 A single plant typically produces 2-3 full-size Cinderella pumpkins.
 They’re best planted well after the last frost in spring when the temperatures begin to average around 70°F. They are ready for harvest approximately 100-110 days after sowing the seeds.